chrisabbotthauxwell/claim-status-api/README.md

 ### Request claim summary
 - Reads claim details in `claims.json` by id
 - Reads claim notes in `notes.json` by id
-- Submits all claim information to OpenAI
+- Submits all claim information to OpenAI for summarisation
 - Returns a claim summary json object containing `summary`, `customerSummary`, `adjusterSummary` and `nextSteps` sections.

 #### Request